mfreema5/tawp/README.md

 * Submitted as Project 4 for COM 530 - “Standards-based Web Design”
   * For more details on how these web pages integrate into COM 530, see: [Alternative project 4](https://github.com/mfreema5/COM530-notes/blob/master/alternate-proj4-intent.md).

+A recent version of ‘tawp’ can be seen live at: [www.freeman.blue](http://www.freeman.blue).